jdumars/agileops/README.md

-# Agile Ops - the process:
+# Agile Operations Implementation Overview:

 ## **HIGH LEVEL:**

-1. We're all engineers -- begin culture shift toward a united engineering front, focus on infrastructure engineering, big teams are ok!
+1. Start with *We're all engineers* -- begin culture shift toward a united engineering front, focus on infrastructure engineering, big teams are ok!
 1. Buffer interrupts!
 Establish Persons of the Week, on-call rotation, direct monitoring and emails only to those who should do something about it, protect the team
 1. Create a sustainable model for planned work (IDD -  Infrastructure Driven Development), begin establishing engineering credibility with the business and customers
 1. Build backlogs of planned work - business owners/dev customers/internal